 Young students require parental supervision when they practice.
 As a child gets older, the child generally becomes more responsible and begins to practice independently.
 The age at which a child takes full responsibility for his/her practicing is determined on an individual basis.
 Students of all ages certainly benefit from the positive attitude and encouragement provided by their parents.

-Please call me (248-865-3060) to discuss this in detail.
-A complete package will be put together for you which optimizes the learning experience while taking into account any budgetary constraints or considerations you may have.
+Please call me (248-497-7245) to discuss this in detail.
+A personalized package will be put together for you which optimizes the learning experience.
+Budgetary constraints you may have are taken into consideration.

 There are several reasons why one child may progress more quickly than another.
 Most often, it has nothing to do with natural ability and genetics and everything to do with the things that set these children and parents apart from the crowd.
-Briefly, the reasons are as follows: consistent daily practice, reasonable amount of daily practice time, quality of practice time, parental involvement/supervision of practice sessions, attendance at weekly lessons and studio/recital classes, praise and positive encouragement from the child's parents and teacher.
+Briefly, the reasons are as follows: consistent daily practice, reasonable amount of daily practice time, quality of practice time, parental involvement/supervision of practice sessions, attendance at weekly lessons and studio/recital classes, amount of lesson time the child takes each week, and positive encouragement from the child's parents and teacher.